[Updated February 15, 2021]

 Best on a budget for ages 4 and up

-A well appointed and proportioned 16in bike that weighs in at a reasonable 6.6kg.
-These are pretty popular and hold their value very well, with most reputable bike shops offering a buy back or trade in scheme when you want to upgrade to the next size in the range.
+A well appointed and proportioned 16in-wheel bike that weighs in at a reasonable 6.6kg.
+These are pretty popular and hold their value very well, with many dealers offering a buy back or trade in scheme when you want to upgrade to the next size in the range.

 Best money no object for ages 4 and up

 A fantastic little bike that is made for confident riding.
 Comes with disc brakes too.
-Read our full review of the Canyon Offspring AL16 here.
+Sadly not currently available, but if it comes back, the link above will take you there.

 What's best for kids from 5 years and up